 Also known as the “vampire facial,” platelet-rich plasma (PRP) has received so much attention that it may seem as if we’ve finally found the fountain of youth.
-Despite the hoopla, there’s little evidence to show that it works — or doesn’t work.

 If you’re considering getting a vampire facelift, here’s what you should know.